 Don’t take advice blindly, take it mindfully.

-Because the best advice is only useful as long as it’s left for you to draw out what it means to YOUHere’s my example: I was once told “don’t sweat the small stuff”.
+Because the best advice is only useful as long as it’s left for you to draw out what it means to YOU.
+Here’s my example: I was once told “don’t sweat the small stuff.”
 It seemed like a great thought.
-But it turns out in my business as a VC the small stuff matters as a degree becomes a mile off course quickly in a startup and can cost the entrepreneur their cash, their equity or worse still their business.
-The same could be said for theSochi Olympics where four months before the games an official was told to ensure they had enough large-grain salt (not available in Russia) in case things warmed up.
+But it turns out in my business as a VC the small stuff matters, as a degree becomes a mile off course quickly in a startup, and can cost the entrepreneur their cash, their equity, or their business.
+The same could be said for theSochi Olympics where four months before the games, an official was told to ensure they had enough large-grain salt (not available in Russia) in case things warmed up.
 A small detail?
-As it turned out, things did warm up and just this past weekend they had to have an emergency meeting and jump through some Olympic rings to find and fly 25 tons of salt overnight to rescue the games.
+As it turned out, things did warm up and they had to have an emergency meeting and jump through some Olympic rings to find and fly 25 tons of salt overnight to rescue the games.